jwillbold/rusty-jsyc/README.md

 #### Current unsound properties
 These are the properties that are not reflected by the bytecode as they would be in real JavaScript.
- - the 'this' pointer for external non-member functions is simply 'void 0'
+ - The 'this' pointer for external non-member functions is simply 'void 0'
  - Assignment expressions do not return a value, and thus are not really expressions
  - If you declare a variable without assignment it's value will be unknown.
 Thus it might or might not be undefined (void 0).
 (It will be undefined but not JavaScript's undefined (void 0))
  - ``let`` and ``const`` declarations are treated as ``var`` declarations